ScrumDoLLC/scrumdo-static/_posts/2013-11-19-looking-at-kanban.md

 As part of all of this, we're also working on some big improvements to some areas that will affect both Iteration based and Iterations-less projects on ScrumDo.
 Things like live-updates of the boards, and better high level planning tools.
 Watch for those in upcoming months.

-### Scrumban Accredited training classes
+### Accredited Kanban training classes in partnership with Code Genesys/DJAA and Lean Kanban University

-To help organizations decide if, and how, to adopt Kanban principles and techniques to an process context, we've partnered with codegenesys.com to offer classes to organizations interested in accredited training.
+To help organizations decide if, and how, to adopt Kanban principles and techniques to an process context, we've partnered with codegenesys.com to offer classes(codegenesys.com/events) to organizations interested in accredited training.
 Stay tuned here, or send us an email [ajay@codegenesys.com](mailto:ajay@codegenesys.com) and we'll add you to our list for more info.